Tribal gaming casino and resort

 Patron data never leaves your network.
 Transaction records, surveillance notes, and compliance documentation travel from workstation to server over internal network only.
 No internet connection is required for inference.
 This is data-sovereign AI for gaming - complete operational control over every inference operation.

-This is not a hosted service.
-It is a physical server with NVIDIA H100 GPUs in your server room, running on your power, connected to your network.
+This is physical hardware in your server room, running on your power and connected to your network, not a hosted service.
 You own it outright.
 No vendor has access to your data or your queries.

 Air-Gap Capable